swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

   - comparison:
     - compare the two executors pointers directly
       - return the result
-- **complexEquality**, may be throught of as "**inner**" executor, i.e. one that's exact identity may need deeper introspection
+- **complexEquality**, may be thought of as "**inner**" executor, i.e. one that's exact identity may need deeper introspection
   - creation:
     - `UnownedSerialExecutor(complexEquality:)` which sets specific bits that the runtime can recognize and enter the complex comparison code-path when necessary
   - comparison:
-    - If both executors are `complexEquality`, we compare the two executor identity directly
+    - compare the two executor pointers directly,
-      - if true, return (fast-path, same as the ordinary executors ones)
+      - if they are the same, return true (same as in the "ordinary" case)
-    - compare the witness tables of the executors, to see if they can potentially be compatible
+    - check if the *target* executor has `complexEquality`, we check if the current executors have compatible witness tables
-      - if false, return
+      - if not, we return false
-    - invoke the executor implemented comparison the `executor1.isSameExclusiveExecutionContext(executor2)`
+    - invoke the executor implemented comparison the `currentExecutor.isSameExclusiveExecutionContext(expectedExecutor)`
       - return the result

 These checks are likely *not* enough to to completely optimize task switching, and other mechanisms will be provided for optimized task switching in the future (see Future Directions).